connectivecpp/chops-net-ip/doc/overview.md

 ## Component Directory

 All of the essential (core) Chops Net IP headers are in the `net_ip` and `detail` directories.
-There are additional useful (and tested) classes and functions in the `component` directory.
-One of the `component` headers provides an executor and "run loop" convenience class, and other headers provide classes or functions for common use cases such as returning `std::future` objects that provide an `io_interface` object for starting the read processing and enabling sends.
+There are additional useful (and tested) classes and functions in the `net_ip_component` directory.
+One of the `net_ip_component` headers provides an executor and "run loop" convenience class, and other headers provide classes or functions for common use cases such as returning `std::future` objects that provide an `io_interface` object for starting the read processing and enabling sends.

 ## Exceptions and Error Handling